 Rabbit Proof Fence - Gate 54

 Located approximately 70kms east of Narembeen, the fence stretches from Port Hedland to Ravensthorpe, spanning a distance of 1,827km.
-It was originally erected between 1901 and 1907 to prevent invading rabbits and other vermin entering the grain growing region.
+It was originally erected between 1901 and 1907 to prevent invading rabbits and other vermin from entering the grain-growing region.
 Much of the fence has undergone maintenance and some of the original fence remains today.
 An interesting place to visit.

 Old Prospector’s Trail